microsoft/ai-developer/Labs/lab-03.md

     from datetime import datetime, timedelta

     class WeatherPlugin:
-        """Plugin for getting weather information from Open Meteo API."""

         @kernel_function(description="Get weather forecast for a location up to 16 days in the future") def get_forecast_weather(self,
                                 latitude: Annotated[float, "Latitude of the location"],
                                 longitude: Annotated[float, "Longitude of the location"],
                                 days: Annotated[int, "Number of days to forecast (up to 16)"] = 16):
-            """Get the forecast weather at the specified latitude/longitude location for up to 16 days."""

             # Ensure days is within valid range (API supports up to 16 days)
             if days > 16: